Long-snouted seahorse

-Hippocampus guttulatus, commonly known as the long-snouted seahorse and in Great Britain as the spiny seahorse, is a marine fish belonging to the family Syngnathidae, native from the northeast Atlantic, including the Mediterranean.
+Hippocampus guttulatus, commonly known as the long-snouted seahorse and in Great Britain as the spiny seahorse, is a marine fish belonging to the family Syngnathidae.
+It is native to the northeast Atlantic, including the Mediterranean.

 Synonyms

 H. hippocampus microstephanus Slastenenko 1937; H. hippocampus microcoronatus Slastenenko 1938; H. guttulatus multiannularis Ginsburg 1937; H biscuspis Kaup 1856.

 Description

-The long-snouted seahorse is a small-sized fish that can reach a maximum length of 21.5 cm, but the average size is more or less 12 cm.
+The long-snouted seahorse is a small-sized fish that can reach a maximum length of 21.5 cm, but the average size is approximately 12 cm.

 The body is slender, the snout is long and the tail is prehensile.

-Its head and dorsal ridge have often some more or less long and numerous dermal filaments which can be simple or bifid.
+Its head and dorsal ridge often have many long dermal filaments which can be simple or bifid.

 Its color ranges from dark green to different variants of brown to yellow, and the body is often speckled with small white dots.

 Distribution and habitat

 The long-snouted seahorse is widespread throughout the temperate waters of the eastern Atlantic Ocean from the south coast of the United Kingdom to the Netherlands and south to Morocco, including the Canary Islands, the Azores and Madeira, Italy and the Mediterranean Sea.

 The longsnout seahorse ranges from black to yellow, red, orange and brown with multiple white dots usually on the tail.

 This seahorse likes shallow coastal waters from 1 to 20 m deep.
 It occurs close by Posidonia and seagrass meadows or in mixed habitat with sandy bottom and rocks with algae.